-Fazer’s corporate responsibility work is guided by the corporate responsibility policy, the human rights policy, the environmental policy, governance practice, operating principles as well as ethical principles that are based on the ten international principles of the UN Global Compact.
+Fazer’s corporate responsibility work is guided by the Corporate Responsibility Policy, the Human Rights Policy, the QEHS Policy, governance practice, operating principles as well as the Ethical Principles that are based on the ten international principles of the UN Global Compact.
 Fazer Group has signed the UN Global Compact initiative.

 Corporate responsibility strategy and vision